ErazorWhite/DevOps_trainee/README.md

 This project was created to automate the continuous integration into the development environment and minimize manual operations.

+This project must deploy ASP.NET MVC application "Bookstore" created in C # automatically into Microsoft virtual machine Server 2016, where it will be built using MSBuild and deployed to the IIS server.

 # Toolset

 - Vagrant [v 2.2.2 recommended]